-In order to ensure that the M.S. in Counseling Program is working effectively toward its mission, the Counseling Graduate Program at Austin Peay State University (APSU) engages in systematic and ongoing program evaluation of its two counseling program concentrations.
-You can find out more about our ongoing assessment and evaluation procedures, and view Annual Reports by accessing the Student Assessment, Program Evaluation and Annual Report page of the Program website.
+The Counseling Graduate Program at Austin Peay State University (APSU) systematically evaluates its two counseling program concentrations to ensure the M.S. in Counseling Program works effectively toward its mission.
+You can learn more about our ongoing assessment and evaluation procedures and view Annual Reports by accessing the Student Assessment, Program Evaluation, and Annual Report page of the Program website.
 Annual Reports for the previous academic year are posted on the Counseling Graduate Program website by October 15th of each year.